Pako3549/PakoDJ/README.md

 - [How do I pass cookies to yt-dlp?](https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp)
 - [Exporting YouTube cookies](https://github.com/yt-dlp/yt-dlp/wiki/Extractors#exporting-youtube-cookies)

+### For Docker Setup:
+After extracting your cookies, save them in a text file named `youtube_cookies.txt` in the `bot/` directory.
+The Docker container will automatically mount this file and make it available to the bot.

+### For Manual Python Setup:
-After extracting your cookies, save them in a text file named `youtube_cookies.txt` in the same directory as the script that starts the bot (`main.py`).
+After extracting your cookies, save them in a text file named `youtube_cookies.txt` in the same directory as the script that starts the bot (`bot/main.py`).

 This is required only for playing age-restricted content; for normal videos, no cookies are needed.

 ## 📖 Command